FAQ

 Are my photos for Pupillary Distance (PD) stored?

-Azimuth by New Eyes partners with Luna to offer virtual try-on and pupillary distance technology.
+Azimuth partners with Luna to offer virtual try-on and pupillary distance technology.
 Luna stores frontal facial pictures on servers, which are cropped and anonymized immediately after they are taken.
 Luna does not associate end-users with their scanned pupillary distance.
 Any "Calibration Images" (images with a known size such as plastic standard magnetic card to set as a reference object) go through an obfuscation process to avoid saving any recognizable details that may exist on the card itself.
 This Calibration Image is not linked to any Personal Data.
 Luna maintains an ISO 27001 certificate for IT and cloud privacy protection.

 Are my photos for Virtual Try-On (VTO) stored?

-Azimuth by New Eyes partners with Luna to offer virtual try-on and pupillary distance technology.
+Azimuth partners with Luna to offer virtual try-on and pupillary distance technology.
 A "Calibration Image" (original image of the user holding the card to their forehead without frames on) is stored for troubleshooting/product development purposes, as well as an image strip of the user wearing frames to construct the VTO scan.
 All user data is anonymized upon receipt, which eliminates the ability for anyone to associate personally identifiable information with recorded images and metadata.
 Data transmission to and from Luna’s API servers is encrypted and authenticated to comply with GDPR and HIPAA.

 What is the data retention period for my PD or VTO images?